Judge delays Waymo/Uber trial until December 4th

 The Netgear ReadyNAS 524X is a data hoarder’s delight

 This morning, Judge William Alsup ruled that the Waymo v.
 Uber trial would be delayed until December 4th.
-The trial had initially been expected to start with jury selection next Tuesday on October 10th.
-Ultimately this gives Waymo additional time to review new documents associated with the Stroz report in advance of the start of the trial.
+The trial had initially been expected to start with jury selection on October 10th.
+Ultimately, this gives Waymo additional time to review new documents associated with the Stroz report in advance of the start of the trial.

 Waymo has been pushing for the delay to account for the mountain of materials in need of review surrounding Stroz’s due diligence report.
 The report, which was published online last night, was commissioned to explore potential IP concerns around Uber’s acquisition of Otto.

 During arguments today, Waymo’s legal team noted that the volume of documents related to the report is “shocking.”
 These are documents that Waymo is just getting its hands on and has not fully evaluated in advance of the start of the trial.
-Part of the team’s irritation is that it has allegedly asked for these documents to be sent over multiple times with no headway made.
+Part of the team’s irritation is that it has allegedly asked multiple times for these documents to be sent over with no headway made.

-Uber on the other hand has been cautious about letting pre-trial discovery drag on.
+Uber, on the other hand, has been cautious about letting pre-trial discovery drag on.
 Its legal team says that the majority of the documents Waymo wants to dig through have been secured in a storage facility since 2010.
 They assert that Waymo has already spent 4,450 hours reviewing materials and that the company is unlikely to find additional evidence in the old collection of documents.

-Meanwhile Judge Alsup remains frustrated with both sides for presenting in “half truths.”
+Meanwhile, Judge Alsup remains frustrated with both sides for presenting in “half-truths.”
 Alsup said that despite the quality of the lawyers he has had to evaluate everything said.
 He spent significant time today evaluating the validity of statements made by both sides.

 “I believe that Waymo has exaggerated the need for continuance and it’s not nearly as dire as what has been represented to me,” Judge Alsup asserted.

-The delay did come with terms however.
-Judge Alsup’s new schedule is non negotiable and prevents new discovery absent stipulation or a overriding decision from Magistrate Judge Corley.
+The delay did come with terms, however.
+Judge Alsup’s new schedule is non-negotiable and prevents new discovery absent stipulation or an overriding decision from Magistrate Judge Corley.

 Over the coming weeks, Waymo will be looking to tie one of its trade secrets to Uber’s work.
 Waymo will be allowed to bring a motion to amend its list of nine trade secrets, alleged to have been stolen by Uber, up until October 23rd.